Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Approach

 \subsection{Dataset}

-Machine learning requires training data, and our model architecture and overall goals impose two requirements on a training dataset.
-First, it should contain code with user-defined types representative of those found in the real world.
-Second, we must be able to construct/use interprocedural call graphs of the compiled binaries.
-Existing neural decompilation datasets like \exebench~\cite{exebench} and \textsc{Humaneval-Decompile}~\cite{llm4decompile} do not meet these requirements; they provide only function context, and have fewer and simpler UDTs than real-world code, if any.
-We examine this in detail in Section~\ref{sec:rq2-results}.
-We therefore construct a novel dataset, \realtype, that meets these requirements.
+Supervised machine learning requires training data.
+Our model architecture and overall goals impose two requirements on a training dataset: it must contain code that uses representative user-defined types, and we must be able to construct interprocedural call graphs from the compiled binaries.
+Existing neural decompilation datasets like \exebench~\cite{exebench} and \textsc{Humaneval-Decompile}~\cite{llm4decompile} provide only single-function context, and have fewer and simpler UDTs than real-world code, if any (as we discuss below).
+We therefore construct a novel dataset, \realtype, to meet these requirements.

-\paragraph{Mining functions with UDTs.} To build \realtype, we cloned and compiled majority-C-language repositories from GitHub using the GitHub Cloner and Compiler (GHCC) tool~\cite{ghcc}.
+\textbf{Mining functions with UDTs.} We cloned and compiled majority-C-language repositories from GitHub using the GitHub Cloner and Compiler (GHCC) tool~\cite{ghcc}.
 The tool executes standard build configuration scripts, executes standard build scripts like Makefiles, and extracts any resulting ELF-format binary files, then archives the repository if it is under 100 MB in size.
 Among the ELF files are object (\cinline{.o}) files.
 Including object files increases the amount of data available because not all projects build completely.
-However, it also means that for projects that do build completely, the same function is present at least twice: once in the object file, and once in the complete binary (executable or library).
-We filter out all object files for which the functions in that object file appear in another ELF-format binary from that repository.
-We adapt dataset preprocessing scripts from the DIRTY~\cite{dirty} replication package to interface with the Hex-Rays decompiler to decompile each binary.
-We filter out PLT stubs, then canonicalize the function names for functions in the binary to \cinline{funcX}, where X is an integer, a standard canonicalization scheme~\cite{hext5,nova,llm4decompile}.
+However, it also means that for projects that do build completely, the same function is present at least twice, at least in the object file and the complete binary.
+We filter out all object files for which its corresponding functions appear in another ELF-format binary in the same repository.
+For convenience, we adapt dataset preprocessing scripts from the DIRTY~\cite{dirty} replication package to interface with Hex-Rays to decompile each binary.
+We filter out PLT stubs, then canonicalize the function names to \cinline{funcX}, where X is an integer, a standard canonicalization scheme~\cite{hext5,nova,llm4decompile}.